 This blog post is the result of that pondering (including resources), which I’m sharing with you in case you are white,

-and in case it helps you realise that it’s time to face the guilt and do the work to see and dismantle your own unearned white privilege and accidental racism with me.
+and in case it helps you realise that it’s time for us to face the awkwardness and the guilt and do the work to expose and dismantle our unearned white privilege and accidental racism.

-To the people of colour who read this blog, I’m deeply sorry for being so fucking late to the party.
+To the people of colour who read this blog, I’m deeply sorry for being so very late to the party.
 32 years late.

 To everyone – I am very new to this work, and it is very likely there are blindspots (unconscious biases) that I can’t yet see that will show up in my words.
 I apologise in advance for all the fuck ups I will undoubtedly make on this journey, and I welcome any feedback if you feel the desire to share.